gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 ---
 layout: post
-title: Spontaneous Symmetry Breaking — When the Universe Chose a Direction
+title: "Spontaneous Symmetry Breaking: When the Universe Chose a Direction"
 date: 2025-08-27
-description: The Lagrangian is symmetric.
+description: "The Lagrangian is symmetric.
 The vacuum is not.
-This asymmetry between the laws and their solution is the origin of mass, the origin of phases of matter, and possibly the origin of everything.
+This asymmetry between the laws and their solution is the origin of mass, the origin of phases of matter, and possibly the origin of everything."
 tags: research-logs, physics, EN,
 ---